 The return to two dimensions also made more room to crank up the graphics due the player’s fixed perspective on the world.
 As such, Trine 4 looks gorgeous, and the dreamy, spell-binding setting of the trio’s adventure could rival the best-looking platformers currently out on the market (even from Nintendo).
 You could even say that all the vivid backdrops in this game are a component of the overall storytelling.

-Unfortunately, the intermittent combat encounters need some polish.
+Unfortunately, the intermittent combat encounters need some minor refinement.
 Here the player will face shadow monsters from the prince’s dreams by using Pontius for the most part.
-Unfortunately, the knight’s rather slow and cumbersome movement leave the combat encounters feeling slightly clunky, which is only worsened by his sword slashes that feel ineffective against enemies.
+Unfortunately, the knight’s rather slow and cumbersome movement result in combat encounters feeling slightly clunky, which is only worsened by his sword slashes that feel ineffective against enemies.
 Definitely an area that Frozenbyte might want to tweak in upcoming months.

 Keep your eye on this one